davidjb/technicolor-tg799vac-hacks/README.md

    We do this last to be entirely sure you're not going to accidentally lock yourself out.

+1. Add your own SSH public key into the file `/etc/dropbear/authorized_keys` on the modem.
+Edit on the modem via an editor like `vi` or SCP a file from your computer across.

 1. Reboot the modem again to finalise the configuration.
 This implicitly results in the SSH server on port `6666` no longer being started.